Darts in Iran: WDF Membership

 Zoohori (IDA President) and Azizpour (IDA Secretary) applied to join the World Darts Federation (WDF).
 In 2004, WDF invited them to participate in the Federation's convention held in Perth, Australia in 2005, to defend and provide the reasons of applying for membership of the Iran Darts Association to the WDF.

 In this meeting, the representatives of IDA in response to the questions asked by the members and authorities of the WDF, presented a documentary report collected out of press reports, as well as, videos and photos of darts classes and competitions.
 In addition, they announced that at the moment nearly 500,000 people are either training or playing this sport in Iran.

 Finally, in voting for the acceptance of IDA in WDF, all the members from around 55 countries, voted in favor of acceptance and acclaimed IDA because of making darts more popular among all age groups, for about one minute.

 First Participation in WDF Competitions

 The WDF membership amplified incentives of the managers of IDA to make any endeavor both in the way of championship, and making darts a family sport.

 Returning from Australia, IDA representatives were welcomed by authorities, media and the desirous fans of this sport.
 In 2006, for the first time, the Iranian national darts team, led by Masoud Zoohori, participated in WDF Asia-Pacific Cup, held in Malaysia.

 In this competition, Sahar Zohouri won second place and awarded silver medal.
 This was the first official WDF medal won by Zohouri for Iranian darts.
-Meanwhile, in this competition, Zohouri successfully beat Australia's 2005 World Darts Championship third-place winner and knocked him out of the tournament.
+Meanwhile, in this competition, Zohouri successfully beat Australia's 2005 World Darts Championship third place winner and knocked him out of the tournament.

-The Iranian national darts team delegation and competitors: